Mary Ellen Sheets

-Mary Ellen Sheets (born 1940) is the founder of Two Men and a Truck, a moving company located in Lansing, Michigan.
+Mary Ellen Sheets (born 1940) is an entrepreneur and philanthropist, best known for co-founding Two Men and a Truck, the nation's first and largest franchised moving company based in Lansing, Michigan, and for her role as a woman in business franchising.

 Biography

 Career

 Sheets was a systems analyst for the state of Michigan when her teenaged sons, Brig Sorber and Jon Sorber, started a small moving business.
 They used an old pickup truck to earn extra spending money in high school.
 When Brig and Jon left for college, Sheets took over the business.
 She purchased a 14-foot truck and hired two movers in 1985.
-This is the only money Sheets personally invested in the company.
+This $350 is the only money Sheets personally invested in the company.

 A fellow panelist at a university business seminar in 1988 suggested Sheets consider franchising.
 The first Two Men and a Truck franchise was awarded in 1989.
+She became the first woman in forty years to earn the International Franchise Association’s Entrepreneur of the Year Award in 2005.

+Philanthropy and community involvement

 At the end of her first year in business, Sheets made $1,000 in profit and donated all of it to charity.
 Ten non-profit organizations received $100.
 The company continues to support those same organizations today.
 To continue the spirit of giving started by Sheets, in 2000 Two Men and a Truck named the American Cancer Society its national charity.
 A portion of each move is donated to the organization.
 In 2009 the company donated more than $28,000 to the American Cancer Society.

+Beyond corporate charity, Sheets served on the boards of Lansing Community College, Michigan Freedom Foundation, Michigan Law Abuse Watch, and Edward Sparrow Hospital.